kenjennings/Random-Acts-Of-Asm/README.md

 # Random-Acts-Of-Asm
 Random bits and bytes of Atari 6502 assembly.

-Also refer to HelloWhirled repository at https://github.com/kenjennings/HelloWhirled which includes several conventional and weird ways to output text to the screen.
+Also refer to HelloWhirled repository at https://github.com/kenjennings/HelloWhirled which includes several conventional and weird ways to output text to the Atari's screen.

 **GTIA256.asm**